-These incomplete, botched and poor initial criminal defense can have serious consequences if not addresses properly and in a timely fashion as a conviction has already been secured because of them and an individual's basic freedoms for an extended period of time fully depend on it.
+These incomplete, botched, and poor initial criminal defenses can have serious consequences if not addressed properly and in a timely fashion, as a conviction has already been secured because of them, and an individual's basic freedoms for an extended period of time fully depend on it.

 Alex pushes and my case was resolved and dismissed in reasonable time.
 I couldn't be happier with my choice of an Attorney.Jason L.